 This block represents a bevel gear constraint between two frames.
 The constraint restricts motion such that rotation of the base frame causes rotation of the follower frame and vice-versa.
-The two frames spin as meshed gears about their individual Z axes.
-These axes can point in different directions, allowing the two frames to spin at an angle to each other.
+The two frames spin as meshed gears about the individual Z axes, each aligned with a bevel gear shaft.

 The block dialog box contains a Properties area with bevel gear options and parameters.

 Enter the pitch circle radius of the base gear.
 This is the radius at which the base gear teeth contact the follower gear teeth.
 Select a physical unit.
 The default is 10.0 cm.